NTX123-456/ETIAssignment2/README.md

 <h2> Docker and Google Cloud run implementation of our microservices </h2>

-<p> We have uploaded each of our 4 features to a docker container and uploaded them to the google cloud run as part of our cloud implementation.
+<p> We have uploaded each of our 4 features to a docker container and uploaded them to the google cloud run as part of our cloud implementation.This is to ensure that each Microservice would have their own container

 Here are the google cloud run urls for each of our features, do take note that we currently do not have a front end interface for our features:

 1. Itineraries: https://itinerarie-u5obbcs2fa-uc.a.run.app